PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+* Added a correct plugin header into db.php to have correct informations shown in WordPress plugin Directory

 = 1.1.0 =
 * This release is identical to 1.1.0rc4, just has error logging deactivated in the distribution